The ebike battery is a crucial part of any electric bike, determining motor performance, power output and range.

-The battery will also have an impact on your bike's overall weight and therefore its handling.
+The battery's weight and where it’s mounted also has an impact on your bike’s handling.

-In this article, we’ll take a look at the different types of ebike batteries and how to care for them, as well as exploring battery capacity, storage and recycling.
+In this article, we’ll look at the different types of ebike batteries and how to care for them, as well as examining battery capacity, storage and recycling.

 What types of ebike batteries are there?